 This tool takes the work out of your carving projects and can be used for numerous applications.
-The special, balanced, low-noise DC motor has extreme high-life expectancy.
+The special, balanced, low-noise DC motor has an extremely high life expectancy.

-The gear head is made of die-cast aluminum and the main housing is of fiberglass reinforced Polyamide.
-Technical Data: Speed 10,000 cuts/minute; Maximum Power is 1/10 horsepower; Volts 110 – 120 Volt AC and weight of the tool is 1.5 pounds.
+The gear head is made of die-cast aluminum, and the main housing is fiberglass reinforced Polyamide.
+Technical Data: Speed 10,000 cuts/minute; Maximum Power is 1/10 horsepower; Volts 110 – 120 Volt AC and the tool’s weight is 1.5 pounds.

 The Power Carver MSG comes in a high-grade polypropylene storage case with a carrying handle.
-It is extremely stable and sufficiently large to enable the Power Carver to be replaced in it after completion of the work without difficulty refitting.
+It is highly stable and sufficiently large to enable the Power Carver to be replaced after completing the work without difficulty refitting.

-- Is very easy to use and master
+- It is straightforward to use and master

 - Designed for all-purpose use